 Application & Assessment:

 An invitation to apply to become a foster carer will be followed by an application pack.
 Following the completion of the application and accompanying documentation, an assessing social worker will be allocated to undertake sessions within your home and the necessary checks and references will be undertaken.
 As part of the assessment, you will be invited to a 3-day preparatory training event called Skills to Foster.
-The course will offer you an important insight into the world of fostering, the role and responsibilities of being a foster carer and the impact fostering may have on you and your extended family.
+The course will offer you an important insight into the world of fostering, the different types of fostering journey, the role and responsibilities of being a foster carer and the impact fostering may have on you and your extended family.
 The course will also allow you to meet foster carers, carer leavers and build positive relationships with other prospective foster carers.
 The assessment will take approximately 6 months to complete.